 Pre-Dietetics

-Want to Become a Registered Dietitian Nutritionist?
+Interested in becoming a Registered Dietitian Nutritionist?

 Exciting changes are in process related to the future education and training of Registered Dietitian Nutritionists.
 These changes are in response to recommendations that future registered dietitian nutritionists be trained at the graduate degree level for the purpose of advancing the profession and protecting the public.
-Another impetus for the movement to graduate degree level preparation is the decision by the Commission on Dietetic Registration (CDR) to change the degree requirement for eligibility to take the registered dietitian nutritionist exam from a baccalaureate to a master's degree effective January 1, 2024.

-This movement toward graduate degree level preparation has resulted in the development of the Future Education Model Graduate (FEMG) Program for the professional education and training of individuals who want to become a Registered Dietitian Nutritionist.
+This movement toward graduate degree level preparation has resulted in the development of the Graduate Programs in Nutrition and Dietetics for the professional education and training of individuals who want to become a Registered Dietitian Nutritionist.

-UNL graduates will have the choice of applying to two Future Education Model Graduate Programs in Nebraska; at the University of Nebraska Medical Center and at the University of Nebraska-Lincoln.
-Both programs are accepting applications in Fall 2021 for entry to these FEMG Programs in Fall 2022.
-Students can also apply to Future Education Model programs outside of Nebraska.
+UNL graduates will have the choice of applying to two Graduate Programs in Nebraska: one at the University of Nebraska Medical Center (Master of Medical Nutrition) and one at the University of Nebraska-Lincoln (MS in Nutrition and Health Sciences -Professional Studies in Dietetics Specialization).
+Students can also apply to Graduate Programs in Nutrition and Dietetics outside of Nebraska.

-Students can choose any major offered at UNL to earn the bachelor's degree and meet prerequisites for application into the program.
+Students can choose any major offered at UNL to earn a bachelor's degree and meet prerequisites for application into the program.
 Several options within the Nutrition and Health Science major will provide a solid foundation in science and the role of nutrition and exercise in achieving and maintaining health.

 Within the Nutrition and Health Sciences major, students interested in becoming a RDN can choose any of the following options: